iawade/common_condition/README.md

 ## Running the SnakeMake pipeline
 - Once everything is set up, running should be relatively straightforward
-- A submission script `snakemake_call.sh` is provided, simply run the script locally or submit to a cluster with relevant options, for example:
+- A submission script `snakemake_iterative_call.sh` is provided, simply run the script locally or submit to a cluster with relevant options, for example:
    > ```bash
-   > bash snakemake_call.sh
+   > bash snakemake_iterative_call.sh
    > ```
    or
    > ```bash
-   > sbatch --job-name=common_conditioning_pipeline --mem-per-cpu=8000  --ntasks=1 --cpus-per-task=8 --partition=short --output=slurm-%x-%A_%a.out snakemake_call.sh
+   > sbatch --job-name=common_conditioning_pipeline --mem-per-cpu=8000  --ntasks=1 --cpus-per-task=8 --partition=short --output=slurm-%x-%A_%a.out snakemake_iterative_call.sh
    > ```
    etc

-TODO - should put something about final outputs
+## Final Outputs
+- The pipeline ultimately produces two files:
+   - `brava_stepwise_conditional_analysis_results.txt`
+   - `brava_stepwise_conditional_analysis_results.txt.singleAssoc.txt`
+- These contain all the conditional SAIGE step2 outputs concatenated together
+- Please rename to something appropriate and send to Duncan Palmer!

+---

+## Group File Reordering — CRITICAL WARNING

+   WARNING: Variant order must exactly match between your VCF and the group file.
+   If not, SAIGE will either silently skip variants or misalign them, leading to incorrect or silently corrupted results.

+   SAIGE reads variants from the group file in the order they appear, assuming the VCF files contain variants in the exact same order.
+If the order does not match:

+   - Variants may be skipped or misread
+   - SAIGE may assign the wrong variant annotations
+   - Your association results could be incomplete or wrong, with no explicit error message

+   This is especially important if:
+   - You've subsetted or filtered the VCF
+   - You merged or re-sorted group files
+   - You're running with partial data from the full variant list

+   ### Recommended Fix

+   We provide utility scripts to regenerate a reordered and filtered group file to match the actual VCF content.

+   Step 1: Extract variant IDs from your working VCF(s) Step 1: Extract variant IDs from your working VCF(s)

+      bash scripts/UTILITY_extract_chrom_pos_ref_alt_from_vcf.sh

+   This creates a file `all_var_ids.txt` with one line per variant in the format:

+      CHROM:POS:REF:ALT

+   Step 2: Reorder the group file based on those VCF variants

+      python scripts/UTILITY_reorder_group_file_based_on_extracted_vars_from_vcf.py

+   This script:
+   - Filters out variants not present in the VCF
+   - Keeps the original order from the VCF
+   - Writes a new `filtered_group_file.txt.gz`

+   ### Expected Inputs

+   - `groups/combined_group_file.txt.gz` — your original group file
+   - `*.vcf.gz` — the VCFs you're using for association tests

+   If your paths differ, edit the paths in the scripts accordingly.

+   - The script assumes variants are listed as `CHROM:POS:REF:ALT` in both the VCF and group file.
+   - If this format differs in your data, you'll need to modify the extraction and matching logic accordingly.
+   - Keep the `var` and `anno` lines in sync — they must remain paired after filtering.

+   ### Final Reminder

+   SAIGE will not warn you if variant IDs mismatch or go out of order.
+   You must manually ensure correct ordering, or you risk invalid results.

+   ---

 ## Notes
 - This pipeline utilises `mktemp`.
 By default this writes files in the `/tmp/` directory.
 If `/tmp/` is not available, for whatever reason, it may be worth double-checking that `mktemp`'s workarounds (for example writing to `/var/tmp/` ) are working before running the workflow
-- BioMart is used to extract genomic coordinates for genes.
-Their servers are very sensitive and, despite the retry strategy used in this pipeline, jobs may rarely fail to complete
-      - To resolve, either:
-      - Keep re-running the pipeline
-      - Manually create the bed file outputs needed (although this can complicate running of the snakemake pipeline - which can be resolved with `rm -rf .snakemake/incomplete/` before re-running the pipeline )